UnexplodedMinds/WingThing2/README.md

 Firmware for second WingThing prototype

-What this is not:
+**What this is not:**

 This should only ever be used as a backup or to augment purely VFR flight.
 This is not a commerical product.
 It is not certified and has not gone through the rigorous testing that commercial and certified products use.
-This is purely experimental meant as a proof of concept to use inexpensive electronics as backup instrumentation.
+This is purely experimental meant as a proof of concept to use inexpensive hobby sensors and microcontrollers as backup instrumentation.

-What this is:
+**What this is:**

 BADASP is a microcontroller-based platform using inexpensive sensors to provide air, magnetic and orientation data to an Android-based application in the cockpit.
 You can write your own software but it is meant to transmit to the broadcast address on the Stratux ADS-B receiver acting as an access point, received by the Stratofier Android App (source code also available here).
 You could also modify the Stratux source code to use the data directly if you want to only use your favorite EFB that supports Stratux.